 Every name you write in your code is only for humans.
-The compiler, interpreter or whatever program runs your code, will throw your names away and use internal identifiers.
-So the purpose of your names literally is for you and other developers to understand the code.
+The compiler, interpreter or whatever component runs your code will throw your names away and use internal identifiers.
+So the purpose of your names is literally just for you and every other developer to understand the code.
 Furthermore, code is far more often read than written.

-Consequently, writing understandable code by using meaningful names is much more rewarding than just doing it “quick and dirty”.
-It may take a lot longer than doing it quickly, but in the end you and your colleagues will save more than it will cost.
+Consequently, writing readable code by using meaningful names is much more rewarding than just doing it "quick and dirty".
+It may take a lot longer than doing it quickly, but in the long term you and your colleagues will benefit from the code quality.